malchata/dnstradamus/README.md

 _Default: `(anchor, origin) => true`_

-Under the hood and apart from this, DNStradamus won't prefetch DNS for the primary origin (since it has already so that by the time DNStradamus kicks in). `include` helps you to take things further by providing a callback with an interface that provides the anchor DOM node and the origin it points to.
+Under the hood and apart from this, dnstradamus won't prefetch DNS for the primary origin (since it has already so that by the time dnstradamus kicks in). `include` helps you to take things further by providing a callback with an interface that provides the anchor DOM node and the origin it points to.
 From here, you can create your own filtering mechanism to determine what links should be considered for prefetching.
-Returning any expression that evaluates to `true` ensures DNStradamus will consider the link a candidate for DNS prefetching.
+Returning any expression that evaluates to `true` ensures dnstradamus will consider the link a candidate for DNS prefetching.
 For example, let's say you wanted to include only link elements without a class of `nonslookup`:

 ```javascript
 dnstradamus({